qyang-nj/llios/macho_parser/README.md

+# Mach-O Format
+This is **not** a complete reference of Mach-O format.

-# MachO Parser
+## Mach-O Parser
-To learn the MachO format, the best way is to build a parser from scratch.
-It helps understand how MachO format is exactly laid out.

-This parser actually turns out to be a super light version of the combination of  `otool`, `nm`, `strings`, etc.
+To learn the Mach-O format, the best way is to build a parser from scratch.
+It helps me understand, byte by byte, how Mach-O format is exactly laid out.
+This parser actually turns out to be a super light version of the combination of  `otool`, `nm`, `strings`, etc. To build and run,

-## Usage
-Build and run,
 ``` bash
 ./build.sh
 ./parser /path/to/a/macho
 ```

-There is a sample that you can change the code and observe how the macho is changed.
+This directory also has a sample that you can change the code and observe how the macho is changed.
 ```
 cd sample && ./build.sh && cd ..
 ./parser sample/sample
 ```

-## Notes
-### LC_SEGMENT_64
+## LC_SEGMENT_64
 #### __mod_init_func
 `(__DATA,__mod_init_func)` or `(__DATA_CONST,__mod_init_func)`